 In addition, the series Music, Criticism & Politics, which publishes major musicological monographs as well as multi-authors, multi-lingual volumes on the relationship between music and politics from XVII century to the present, will focus on the co-operation of music criticism, pamphlets and the press as a mechanism for the expression of cultural power.

 Music, Criticism & Politics accepts specific projects, along with the best contributions to the annual conference organized by the present Network.

 An online peer-review journal has also been established, the Journal of Music Criticism.
 The aim of this is to continue debate on the topic of music criticism.
-The journal, which appears each year in March and September, accepts contributions in Italian, English, French, Spanish and German.
+The journal, which appears once a year, accepts contributions in Italian, English, French, Spanish and German.
 Each issue includes articles of major scholarly interest and each of them is provided with an English summary.